Applied causality to infer protein dynamics and kinetics: Results

-The top two panels of Figure \ref{fig:span}b quantify our statement that the span of the AF2-predicted ensembles decreases with increasing MSA for all six HIV-1 protease sequences studied here, at least when projected onto the two slowest LE4PD modes.
-The third and final panel of Figure \ref{fig:span}b shows the fraction of out-of-set or outlying structures for each sequence for three MSA values.
-We define an outlying structure relative to the projection into the two slowest LE4PD modes calculated from the one microsecond simulation specific to each sequence.
-We find that the oultying fraction of structures is a function of both sequence and MSA depth.
-Generally, as the MSA is increased, the fraction of out-of-set structures decreases, which follows the argument that the MSA serves as a constraint keeping the predicted structures close to the structures on which the network has been trained.
-The only exception is 1Q9P, where the fraction of out-of-set structures is approximately constant as a function of MSA since, for this particular sequence, the predicted structures do not collapse to a minimum of the free-energy but rather near the node of the slowest LE4PD mode.
-This discrepancy could be due to the truncation in the C-terminal tail of 1Q9P, which leaves it with only 95 residues compared to the standard 99 residues found in the functioning HIV-1 protease monomer.
-Since the truncated sequence is overwhelmed by full-length sequences in AF2's training set, it likely gives the wrong mode for the predicted 1Q9P ensemble compared to MD, which has explicitly prior knowledge of the truncation due to its causal modeling starting from the input truncated PDB structure.
+Generally, as the MSA is increased, the fraction of out-of-set structures decreases, which follows the argument that the MSA serves as a constraint keeping the predicted structures close to the training structures.
+The exception is 1Q9P, where the fraction of out-of-set structures is approximately constant as a function of MSA since, for this particular sequence, the predicted structures do not collapse to a minimum of the free-energy but rather near the node of the slowest LE4PD mode.
+This discrepancy could be due to the truncation in the C-terminus of 1Q9P.
+Since the truncated sequence is dominated by full-length sequences in AF2's training set, it might give the wrong mode for the predicted 1Q9P ensemble compared to MD, which simulates the truncated sequence explicitly.

-Although we do not study it in detail here, the fraction of outlying structures will be a function of sequence, force field, simulation length, and slow subspace projection.
+Generally, the fraction of outlying structures should be a function of sequence, force field, simulation length, and subspace projection.
 For example, the sequences encoded in both 3TTP and 6P9A are more than 20 mutations from WT, but there are a far larger number of out-of-set structures in the generated ensemble using an MSA depth of 8 for 3TTP compared to 6P9A.
 In contrast, 2PC0 and 1EBW are both 5 mutations from WT, and they show a similar relative variance profiles and fraction of out-of-set structures.
-There also does not appear to be a correlation between either the relative variance of the generated ensemble or the fraction of out-of-set structures as a function of Hamming distance from the WT sequence, which would appear to indicate that AF2 is not memorizing the dynamics of WT HIV-1 protease when inferring ensembles.
+There does not appear to be a correlation between either the relative variance of the generated ensemble or the fraction of out-of-set structures as a function of Hamming distance from the WT sequence, which implies AF2 is not memorizing the dynamics of WT HIV-1 protease when inferring ensembles.